 The heart is a complex system composed of valves, nodes, and chambers.
-All of this helps to control the heartbeat rhythm and pumping of blood.
+All of these are used to control the heartbeat rhythm and pumping of blood.

 Any disruption, damage, or situation where the vital system is compromised can change the heartbeat’s pattern.

-An irregular heartbeat can also occur even in normal, steady hearts.
+An irregular heartbeat can occur even in normal, healthy hearts.
 Causes of arrhythmia can range from substances and medications intake to drinking caffeine, alcohol, and cold remedies.

 An emotional shock from extreme fright or stress can also result in arrhythmias.

 Not all irregular heartbeat is life-threatening or causes health complications.
 However, to be safe, it is best to report any abnormal heart rhythm to a specialist.